<> <> <> <>

 Depending on the severity of your hair loss, a hair transplant can cost up to AU$30,000.
 While this procedure is often effective, it's not accessible for many.

-Pilot, on the other hand, offers hair loss treatment that starts at $1.77 per day for a personalised capsule that has been designed by one of our Australian doctors to target your individual hair loss.
+Pilot, on the other hand, offers hair loss treatment at an available price, designed by one of our Australian doctors to target your individual hair loss.

-You can do the online assessment now and see whether or not you are eligible for the above treatments.
+You can do the online assessment now and see whether or not you are eligible.
 What are you waiting for?

 Photo Credit: 20th Century Fox